faouzzz/rails_locales_generator/README.md

 - config/locales/views/campaigns/en.yml

-The following would be generated for action views translation *helpers* hooks:
+The following would be generated for action views translation *helpers*:

 <pre>
 	en: